 State and federal law recognizes an incompetent individual’s right to autonomy and self-determination.
 In Washington State, there are two mechanisms for effectuating an incompetent individual’s right to make health care decisions: advance directives and surrogate decision-making.
 In the absence of an advance directive, state law allows surrogates to make medical decisions for incompetent individuals.
 This section will focus on surrogate decision-making in the context of guardianships and informed consent.
 The Washington State statutes on guardianship and informed consent are included at the end of this section (see Section Three for the text of the Washington Administrative Code mentioned in this section.)

-The sections below have been excerpted from the Washington Health Law Manual with permission of the publishers (the Washington State Society of Healthcare Attorneys and the Washington State Hospital Association) and by the chapter’s author, Professor Annette Clark, J.D., M.D.
+The sections below have been largely excerpted from the Washington Health Law Manual with permission of the publishers (the Washington State Society of Healthcare Attorneys and the Washington State Hospital Association) and by the chapter’s author, Professor Annette Clark, J.D., M.D with some updates to reflect current law.
 The Joint Commission standards and recent updates to the statutory information have been added.

 Statutory Authorization for Surrogate Decision-Making